Meteorology Department Warns Of Thundery Rain, Strong Wind

-(MENAFN- Gulf Times) Weather inshore until 6pm on Monday will be hazy at first with scattered clouds, becomes cloudy with blowing dust and chance of rain maybe thundery at places by night, the Department of Meteorology said in its daily weather report, warning of expected thundery rain associated with sudden strong wind and poor visibility by night.
+(MENAFN- Gulf Times) Weather inshore until 6pm on Tuesday will see scattered clouds, becomes partly cloudy at times with chance of scattered rain maybe thundery at times, the Department of Meteorology said in its daily weather report, warning of expected thundery rain at places associated with strong wind and poor visibility at times.

-Offshore, the weather will be see scattered clouds, becomes cloudy with chance of scattered rain, maybe thundery by night, the report added, warning of thundery rain associated with strong wind and high sea by night.
+Offshore, the weather will see scattered clouds, becomes partly cloudy at times with chance of scattered rain maybe thundery at times, the reported added, warning of expected thundery rain associated with strong wind and high sea at times.

-Wind inshore will be mainly northeasterly - southeasterly at a speed of 8 to 18 knot, gusting to 38 knot with thundery rain.
+Wind inshore will be southeasterly - southwesterly at a speed of 6 to 16 knot, gusting to 25 knot with thundery rain.

-Offshore, it will be variable at first, becomes southeasterly - northeasterly at a speed of 8 to 18 knot, gusting to 40 knot with thundery rain.
+Offshore, it will be southeasterly - northeasterly at a speed of 6 to 16 knot, gusting to 25 knot with thundery rain.

 Legal Disclaimer: